gavinlyonsrepo/pic_16F1619_projects/projects/SevenSeg/README.md

 3 pins of PORT C of PIC outputs the data to a 74HC595 shift register which in turn is connected to anodes of the SMA420564 common cathode display LED module.

-In this folder the main source code in C for program can be found in file main.c The code  generated using the MPLAB Code Configurator (MCC) tool is
- in folder called mcc_generated_files

-MPLAB Code Configurator (MCC) is a free, graphical programming environment that generates , C code to be inserted into your project.
-It is built in to the MPLAB IDE Using an interface, it enables and configures a rich set of peripherals and functions specific to the application.

 RA4 = Analog In.
 RA2 = Status LED.